laravel/docs/precognition.md

 >
 ```

-As we have seen, you can hook into an input's `change` event and validate individual inputs as the user interacts with them, however you may need to validate inputs that the user has not yet interacted with.
+As we have seen, you can hook into an input's `change` event and validate individual inputs as the user interacts with them; however, you may need to validate inputs that the user has not yet interacted with.
 This is common when building a "wizard", where you want to validate all visible inputs, whether the user has interacted with them or not, before moving to the next step.

 To do this with Precognition, you should mark the fields you wish to validate as "touched" by passing their names to the `touch` method.
-Then, call the `validate` method with your `onSuccess` or `onValidationError` callbacks.
+Then, call the `validate` method with `onSuccess` or `onValidationError` callbacks:

 ```html
 <button